ibrahimf90/rentmycar/README.md

 ### Database

-MySQL for secure storage of customer information, vehicle records, reservations, and administrative data.
+MySQL for secure storage of customer information and reservations.

 ### Frontend